edh5623/CS410_Project_Review_Augmenter/README.md

 # CS410_Project_Review_Augmenter

-### This README acts as the final report and setup.
+### This README acts as the final report and setup guide.

 Chrome extension to augment Target.com with BM25 search on product reviews and a product review sentiment score.